Koen-Kraaijveld/SAS-Analysis-BSC/README.md

 In order to demonstrate the full capabilities of the plugin, it is best to run it in its optimal environment.
-This can be accomplished by reproducing the results from the thesis, specifically by running the plugin on the ATRP and Dragonfly exemplars.
+This can be accomplished by reproducing the results from the thesis, specifically by running the plugin on the ATRP and TRAPP exemplars.
 Follow the steps below to see how this is done.

 Reproducing the Results
 ------------
-After successfully installing the plugin, carry out the following steps in order to reproduce the results from when the plugin was run on ATRP and Dragonfly.
+After successfully installing the plugin, carry out the following steps in order to reproduce the results from when the plugin was run on ATRP and TRAPP.

 ### ATRP ###
 1. Open Understand.